-- Norma Cruz is the founder and director of the Survivor's Foundation, an organization supporting victims of femicide. - The objectives of the Survivor's Foundation include: - Accompany victims of femicide in their search for justice and legal support. - Contribute to bettering physical, psychological, and social recovery through the provision of social services.

-- o Strengthen institutions that investigate and prosecute femicide crimes. - Support those that break the cycle of dependence and begin a new precedent in which women live with integrity. - Norma Cruz received the 2009 International Women of Courage Award from the US Department of State.
+- Norma Cruz is the founder of the Survivor's Foundation, an organization supporting victims of femicide.
+Her daughter, Claudia María Hernández Cruz is the Director. - The objectives of the Survivor's Foundation include: - Accompany victims of femicide in their search for justice and legal support. - Contribute to bettering physical, psychological, and social recovery through the provision of social services. - Safeguard the life and physical integrity of victims and their families by providing a refuge house. - O Strengthen institutions that investigate and prosecute femicide crimes. - O Support those that break the cycle of dependence and begin a new precedent in which women live with integrity. - Norma Cruz received the 2009 International Women of Courage Award from the US Department of State.